ali-gutman/somos-take-home-exercise-full-stack/README.md

 1. Create a forked copy of this project.

-1. Add `tonomb` as collaborator on Github.
+1. Add `tonomb` as a [collaborator on Github](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository).

 1. Clone your OWN version of Repo (Not SOMOS's by mistake!).